bitsgalore/bitsgalore.github.io/_posts/2015/2015-11-13-preserving-optical-media-from-the-command-line.md

 ### November 2024

-- Added references to The Working Archivist's Guide to Enthusiast CD-ROM Archiving Tools, Rdumper and Aaru.
+- Added references to The Working Archivist's Guide to Enthusiast CD-ROM Archiving Tools, Redumper and Aaru.

 [^1]: If you don't do this you will get the error message *ERROR: Unable to open SCSI device /dev/sr0: Device or resource busy*.